Health Insurance

 Can I qualify for both Medicaid and premium tax credits?

 No. If you qualify for Medicaid, you are not eligible for premium tax credits.
-You must enroll in Medicaid if eligible.
+Medicaid eligibility is determined by your current income, while premium tax credit eligibility is based on projected annual income.

 Explore more related content